cklb/pymoskito/docs/tutorial/creating_own_example.rst

 Creating your own example
 =========================

-If you find yourself in the need to simulate your own system, you will need to implement at least a model and a controller.
+If you find yourself in need to simulate your own system, you will need to implement at least a model and a controller.

 All Code is written in Python.
 If you want to refresh or expand